Development of a rational route for vehicles. Calculation of logistics costs for transport

 Ryazhsk 2-Beloretsk

-w * - for 1 carriage on the train, l * - for a single locomotive
+v* - for 1 car on a train, l* - for a single locomotive

-The calculated natural indicators for determining the dependent costs when passing the flow in the sets of dismantling trains are presented in Table 9.
+Calculated natural indicators for determining dependent costs when passing flow in dismantling trains are presented in Table 9.

-Table 9 - Estimated natural indicators to determine the dependent costs when passing the flow in the trains of dismantling trains
+Table 9 - Calculated natural indicators for determining dependent costs when passing flow in dismantling trains

 Brigade - watch